 If it were big enough (or you were small enough), you could get yourself inside the RX100 and work all the buttons from there, completely in the dark until you press the shutter and surprise yourself.

-Brendon has turned his hand to making all sorts of cameras.
+Brendan has turned his hand to making all sorts of cameras.
 When you check his website you’ll even find the Watermelon Cam.
 You can’t climb inside that one, but it probably has pips on the sensor anyway.
 Did I say sensor?
 Of course, I meant film.
-Film’s not dead, of course.

-You can follow Brendon’s journey into camera exotica here at the Brendon Barry website.
+You can follow Brendan’s journey into camera exotica here at the Brendan Barry website.

 And here is a nice little video by Ilford Inspires to keep you entertained: